-a) The swap rate, concerning the relevant currency of the officially supported export credit and with a maturity according to Table 7 below in the cases where the loan amortization is based on equal payments of principal or equal payments of principal and interest.
-When the principal payments are not structured in accordance with Article 13 a) of this Sector Understanding, the swap rate maturity applied shall be the interpolated rate for the two closest available annual periods to the weighted average life of the loan.
+a) The swap rate, concerning the relevant currency of the officially supported export credit and with a maturity equal to the interpolated rate for the two closest available annual periods to the weighted average life of the loan.
 The interest rate shall be set two business days prior to each drawdown date.